How Do Free Mobile Apps Make Money?

 Do you have an idea for a free mobile application but you doubt whether it's worth investing?
+How do free apps make money?

 We’ve decided to help you get your idea off the ground and show how exactly you can make money on free apps.